HarrisonMc555/array2d/README.md

     major order] along with the dimensions, which must match the number of elements in the slice (see [`from_row_major`] and [`from_column_major`]).
-  - Providing a value to repeatedly fill every location (see [`filled_with`]).
+  - Providing a value to repeatedly put in every location (see [`filled_with`]).
   - Providing a generator function that is repeatedly called to produce values to fill the array (see [`filled_by_row_major`] and